Kociamber/ex_owm/README.md

 ## Configuration

-In order to be able to use OWM APIs, you need to register free account and get free API KEY.
+In order to be able to use OWM APIs, you need to [register](https://home.openweathermap.org/users/sign_up) free account and get free API KEY.
 After obtaining the key, please set environmental variable called OWM_API_KEY and set the value to your API KEY.

-If you are going to use this application as a dependency in your own project, you will have to copy and paste below configuration to your `config/config.exs` file:
+If you are going to use this application as a dependency in your own project, you will need to copy and paste below configuration to your `config/config.exs` file:

 ```elixir
 config :ex_owm, api_key: System.get_env("OWM_API_KEY")